'Fleabag' And 'Killing Eve' Creator Phoebe Waller-Bridge Is Full Of Surprises

 Waller-Bridge, 33, says she relates to the character's duality: "You go out into the world with this sense of like, 'I'm totally fine.
 I'm totally in control of all of this.'
 And then underneath of it, you're like, 'Oh my god, what's going on?
 I don't know what I'm doing.
 I'm really sweaty!' "

-Waller-Bridge explores a different kind of duality in Killing Eve, a novella series by Luke Jennings that she adapted into a Peabody-Award winning show for BBC America.
+Waller-Bridge explores a different kind of duality in Killing Eve, a novella series by Luke Jennings that she adapted into a Peabody Award-winning show for BBC America.
 Now in its second season, Killing Eve mixes drama and comedy to tell the story of two women — one a British intelligence officer (Sandra Oh), the other an international assassin (Jodie Comer).

 The thing that sets Killing Eve apart from other thrillers is the dynamic between the two main characters.
 "This pull between the two of them was the thing that really excited me," she says.
 "I didn't feel like I'd seen that before."